 - Make their public WiFi hotspots available and free to any American who needs them.

-***On April 30, Ajit Pai extended the FCC Keep Americans Connected Pledge to June 30, 2020.
+On April 30, Ajit Pai extended the FCC Keep Americans Connected Pledge to June 30, 2020.
+While the FCC pledge may have technically ended, many carriers have extended their promise.

 Additional Steps Mobile Carriers are Taking